 You should have a much better idea of what you need to do to keep cheese melted now.
 To get the best results, you need to consider many different things.

 The type of cheese that you’re melting will play a role in how things will turn out.
-It’s best to use cheese types that are known to melt properly.
+It’s best to use types that are known to melt properly.

-If your goal is to make fondue or some type of cheese sauce, then ensure that you don’t use stringy cheeses.
+If your goal is to make fondue or some type of cheese sauce, ensure that you don’t use stringy cheeses.
 Bring the cheese to room temperature before you start melting it.

 Remember that it’s better to use low heat because you don’t want to bring the cheese past its melting point.
 Serve the melted cheese before it cools to get the best results.

-If you want to keep the cheese melted, then you should add acid to the mix using lemon juice or white wine.
+If you want to keep the cheese melted, you should add acid to the mix using lemon juice or white wine.
 It’s also good to keep the cheese warm if you want it to stay melted during a party.

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.